nitad54448/Sauerbrey/Q-control.md

 2. Apply the polarity rule: If your phase slope is Normal, use Negative P and I gains (those given by Advisor).
 If it is Inverted, use Positive P and I gains (i.e. invert the values given by the Advisor). **D-Gain is usually 0.**
 3. Apply the measured phase setpoint from Step 1 to PID 1.
 4. Enable PID 1 (in PLL mode).
 The lock-in will now continuously track the resonance frequency (for measuring during the deposition increase the lowlimit value).
 The Phase Locked Loop (PLL) must remain active.
 If PLL is lost, check the BW parameters, cables, noise ?
-5. Set the osc 2 to the same frequency as osc 1: ('/oscs/1/freq', value), or assign SigOut 2 to Osc 1.
+5. Set the osc 2 to the same frequency as osc 1: ('/oscs/1/freq', value), or assign SigOut 2 to Osc 1. **This should be done before engaging the PLL.**

 ### Step 3: Q-Calibration & scanning (PID 3)
 We need to calibrate the relationship between the Q-Control P-gain ($K_p$) and the physical damping ($\Gamma$).
 By stepping down the drive amplitude to half (or 33%), the resonator undergoes a transient decay to a new steady state.
 Because the signal never drops into the noise floor, the PLL should remain locked throughout the measurement, if it is enabled.